Verbier ISIA Training

 Instructing – February Half Term

 Perhaps the busiest period of the season and a great time to practice all your hard work during training.
 These work periods are a brilliant way to log the required teaching hours towards your qualification.
-Perhaps of equal importance is the structured periods of rest away training, which allows you to recover from training demands physically.
+Perhaps of equal importance is the structured periods of rest away from training, which allows you to recover from training demands physically.

-Mesocycle 3 – Shaping Phase
+Mesocycle 3

 Key focus: Refinement, Accuracy & Consistency, Exam Tactics &Preparation